 Who Must Prove What

-In a contested formal testacy proceeding, the burden of proof depends on what each party is asking the court to do.
-The person petitioning for intestacy (claiming there is no valid will) carries one set of responsibilities.
+In contested probate litigation, the burden of proof depends on what each party is asking the court to do.
+The person petitioning for intestacy carries one set of responsibilities.
 The person seeking to admit a will to probate carries another.
+A probate attorney can help each side understand what evidence they need to present.

 In contested cases, petitioners who seek to establish intestacy have the burden of establishing prima facie proof of death, venue and heirship.
 Proponents of a will, if they are also petitioners, have the burden of establishing prima facie proof of death and venue.